monk-io/docs/docs/community/content.md

 In order to be eligible for a reward, your content must check all of these boxes:

 - Your content must be in English,
-- Your content must be related to Monk,
+- Your content must be related to MonkOS,
 - Your content must be original (and you can prove it),
 - Your content should be published on your own website/blog or at least one of:
   - [Youtube](https://www.youtube.com/)